 - Captain Willard and Colonel Kurtz who journey into the heart of darkness in Apocalypse Now.

-- Ofelia entering the labyrinth and completing three tests to become queen of the underworld in Pan’s Labyrinth.
+- Ofelia entering the labyrinth and completing three tests to become a princess of the underworld in Pan’s Labyrinth.

 - Sabrina Spielrein exploring the art of psychoanalysis to heal herself with Jung and Freud in A Dangerous Method.